vercel/next.js/examples/catch-all-routes/README.md

 # Catch All Routes Example

-This example shows how to use [Catch all routes](https://nextjs.org/docs/routing/dynamic-routes#catch-all-routes), which allows a dynamic route to catch all paths.
+This example shows how to use [Catch all routes](https://nextjs.org/docs/routing/dynamic-routes#catch-all-routes) in Next.js, which allows a dynamic route to catch all paths.

 The catch all page is in `pages/post/[...slug]`, it matches any path after `/post`, like the following: